adamsilver/fdpb/06-a-search-form.md

 ## Interface Design

-The form itself is simple enough and contains just a label, search input and a submit button.
-What's tricky is that it's usually placed within the header which is not only for cognition, but interaction.
-Like navigation, we want to make search readily accessible to both mouse and keyboard users.
-Putting such a commonly-used feature somewhere else would be counterintuitive.
+The form itself is simple enough and contains just three elements: label, search input and submit button.
+Normally, search is placed within the header which like navigation, makes it easily discoverable and quick to navigate to.
+In fact, putting such an integral feature somewhere else would be counterintuitive.

+The challenge is that it's hard to fit search inside the header along with everything else.

 ### There's No Room